balamurugan1603/Hacktoberfest-2021/README.md

 * Don't create spam pull requests.

 **CONTRIBUTION GUIDELINES :**
+* Only one PR will be accepted per person.
+* This repo is only for first time contributors.
+* We will check your account and PR will be accepted only if this is the first PR from the person.
 * You can add any working programs.
 * Try adding useful scripts.